Millennial Money Man

 Creating a well-crafted bio that tells potential renters about who you are and about your space can help build trust.
 Then keep building that trust by being responsive and friendly when renters reach out to you.

-Getting paid with Neighbor
+Getting Paid With Neighbor

 Neighbor automatically charges renters each month and deposits the rent, minus fees, into your bank account.
 You don’t need to worry about collecting rent.